Riverine Stewardship Program

 Our role in planning and implementing projects differs from project to project.

-The Riverine Stewardship Program project solicitation period is now a rolling application cycle that was opened in June 2022 for concept proposals and had a full application closing date of August 31, November 30, February 28, and May 30 of each year.
-Concept proposals that met eligibility were reviewed and invited for full applications to be submitted.
-Some applicants were invited to submit full applications.
-These applications were scored, and the following draft awards are listed below.
-A 15-day public comment period is now open prior to award finalization.
+The Department of Water Resources (DWR) is pleased to announce the Draft Award List for the Fall 2025 Draft RSP Grant Awards.
+The RSP grant solicitation period is now a rolling application cycle that was re-opened in 2025 after the advanced pay amendment for concept proposals and has a full application closing date of August 31, November 30, February 28, and May 30 of each year.
+Concept proposals that met eligibility were reviewed and invited to submit full applications.
+Concepts that meet eligibility are reviewed monthly and invited for full applications to be submitted.
+Full applications are reviewed quarterly and recommendations for awards are made to the Director for review and approval.

 Public Comment Period now open!

-Please submit any questions, opposition, comments, or concerns regarding these draft awards to the RSP Program Manager at RSP@water.ca.gov within the 15-day public comment period, which is open now and closes on May 9, 2023 at 5:00 PM Pacific Standard Time.
-The RSP will consider and respond to any comments made during this comment period on the draft awards prior to finalizing the Final Awards in May 2023.
+Please submit any questions, opposition, comments, or concerns regarding these draft awards to the RSP Program Manager at RSP@water.ca.gov within the 15-day public comment period, which is open now and closes on March 3, 2026 at 5:00 PM Pacific Standard Time.
+The RSP will consider and respond to any comments made during this comment period on the draft awards prior to finalizing the Final Award.